Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-5.md

 ### Update DOM properties

 Alright, that looks scary, right?
-The main idea is to apply diff of previous and new `props` efficiently.
+The main idea is to apply the diff of previous and new `props` efficiently.
 Look at the method comment in the code:
 > “Reconciles the properties by detecting differences in property values and updating the DOM as necessary.
 This function is probably the single most critical path for performance optimization.”

-There are two loops actually, first, by previous `props`, and then, by next `props`.
-In our case, with mounting, `lastProps` (previous) is empty (obviously, it’s the first time when we assign props), but, still, let see what’s going on here.
+There are two loops actually.
+First, through previous `props` and then, through next `props`.
+In our case, with mounting, `lastProps` (previous) is empty (obviously, it’s the first time when we assign props), but still, let see what’s going on here.

 ### Last `props` loop
-So, the first step, we check if `nextProps` contains the same prop new value, if so, just skip it, because it will be handled later in `nextProps` loop.
-Then, we reset style values and delete event listeners (if they were set before), remove DOM attributes and DOM properties values.
-For attributes, make sure there are not one of `RESERVED_PROPS`, it’s actually `prop` like `children` or `dangerouslySetInnerHTML`.
+In the first step, we check if `nextProps` contains the same prop value.
+If so, we just skip it, because it will be handled later in the `nextProps` loop.
+Then, we reset style values, delete event listeners (if they were set before), and remove DOM attribute and DOM properties values.
+For attributes, we make sure they are not one of the `RESERVED_PROPS`, that it's actually `prop`, like `children` or `dangerouslySetInnerHTML`.

 ### Next `props` loop
-Here, the first step is to check if `prop` was changed, means if next value is different that old one.
-If no, so, we don’t do anything.
-For `styles` (as you noticed it’s treated a bit especially) update values that changed since `lastProp`.
-Then, we put events listeners (yes, exactly that ones, like `onClick` etc).
+Here, the first step is to check if `prop` was changed, meaning if the next value is different than the old one.
+If not, we don’t do anything.
+For `styles`, (you might have noticed it’s treated a bit special) we update values that have changed since `lastProp`.
+Then, we add the events listeners (yes, exactly the ones like `onClick`, etc).
 Let’s analyze that with more details.

-First important thing, across React app all work goes with such named ‘syntetic’ events, well, nothing special, just a few more wrappers for more efficient work.
+The important thing is, across the React app, all work is passed through named ‘syntetic’ events.
+Nothing is special, it's just a few more wrappers for more efficient work.
 Next thing, the mediator module for managing event listeners is `EventPluginHub` (`src\renderers\shared\stack\event\EventPluginHub.js`).
-It contains `listenerBank` map for caching and managing all listeners.
+It contains a `listenerBank` map for caching and managing all listeners.
-We are going to add our event listeners.
-But, not straight.
-The point is, that we should add listeners when component and DOM element is ready for handling events.
-Seems like we have delayed execution here.
-But, you will ask probably, how we can know, where that moment happens?
+We are going to add our event listeners, but not right away.
+The point is, that we should add listeners when the component and DOM element is ready for handling events.
+Seems like we have delayed execution here, but you will probably ask, how can we know when that moment happens?
 Well, it’s time for the next answer!
-Do you remember we pass `transaction` through all methods and calls?
+Do you remember when we passed `transaction` through all of the methods and calls?
 Exactly!
-Because it can be helpful exactly for such situation.
+We did that because it can be helpful exactly for such a situation.
 Let’s see the proof in the code:

 ```javascript
 //src\renderers\dom\shared\ReactDOMComponent.js#222